toa-io/toa/extensions/telemetry/readme.md

 }
 ```

-Logs are written to stdout or stderr and formatted as JSON objects.
+Logs are formatted as JSON objects and written to stdout or stderr.
 The log entry format is:

 ```yaml
 time: string      # ISO 8601 timestamp